Best Medicare Advantage Plans in California (2026)

 Best HMO Medicare Advantage Plans in California

 California has 114 HMO Medicare Advantage plans from 16 providers, including 75 plans with a $0 monthly premium.
-The median monthly premium is $0, while maximum out-of-pocket costs average $3,043 and span from $296 to $9,250.
-CMS star ratings range from 3.0 to 4.5 stars, and 67 plans earn 4.0 stars or higher.
+The median monthly premium is $0, while maximum out-of-pocket costs average $3,043 and range from $296 to $9,250.
+CMS star ratings range from 3 to 4.5 stars, and 67 plans earn 4 stars or higher.

-SCAN Health Plan leads California's HMO Medicare Advantage options with a MoneyGeek score of 4.61, offering 13 plans with a 4-star CMS rating, an average monthly premium of $6 and an average maximum out-of-pocket cost of $1,615.
-Providence Medicare Advantage Plans follows closely with a score of 4.54, featuring one plan with no monthly premium, a $400 MOOP and a 4-star CMS rating.
-Aetna rounds out the top three with a MoneyGeek score of 4.47 across its 2 plans at no monthly premium but with a higher MOOP limit averaging $1,713 and a lower 3.0 CMS rating.
+SCAN Health Plan ranks first for HMO Medicare Advantage coverage in California with a MoneyGeek score of 4.61.
+SCAN offers 13 plans with a 4-star CMS rating, a $6 average monthly premium and a $1,615 average maximum out-of-pocket cost.
+Providence Medicare Advantage Plans earns a 4.54 score with one plan at no monthly premium, a $400 MOOP and a 4-star CMS rating.
+Aetna scores 4.47 across two plans at no monthly premium.
+Aetna's MOOP averages $1,713 with a 3 CMS rating.

 SCAN Health Plan4.00$6$1,615134.61